Love Is Embarrassing: Composition

 "Love Is Embarrassing" is 2 minutes and 34 seconds long.
 Nigro handled production and vocal production, and he engineered it with Dave Schiffman.
 Nigro played acoustic guitar, electric guitar, bass, synthesizer, and programmed drums; Garrett Ray played drums; and Sam Stewart played guitar.
 Serban Ghenea mixed the song at SLS Studios in London with assistance from Bryce Bordone, and Randy Merrill mastered it.
-Recording took place at Amusement Studios and East West Studios in Los Angeles.
+Recording took place at Amusement Studios and EastWest Studios in Los Angeles.

-"Love Is Embarrassing" is a new wave song with influences of riot grrrl, pop rock, and pop-punk.
+"Love Is Embarrassing" is a new wave, pop rock, and synth-pop song, with influences of riot grrrl and pop-punk.
 Rolling Stones Rob Sheffield described it as an "impeccable eighties new-wave tribute" and one of Guts "bops [that] go for a 1980s synth/guitar new wave chug".
 The song's chorus includes lively guitars and a new wave-style beat, and its bridge received comparisons to the work of Devo.
 Rodrigo's tone conveys complete disenchantment with a love interest, and she keeps shifting her delivery; Sheffield believed she sings with a "hiccup in her voice" reminiscent of Dale Bozzio of the band Missing Persons.
 He compared the fusion of synthesizers and guitars to the Cars, the Go-Go's, and Missing Persons, while Lucas Martins of Beats Per Minute thought Rodrigo's "looseness and her rockstar swagger" were evocative of Debbie Harry.
-Other artists whose work "Love Is Embarrassing" was compared to include Two Door Cinema Club, Kelly Clarkson, Marina and the Diamonds, Karen O, Bryan Ferry, Kathleen Hanna, Paramore, and Alvvays.
+Other artists to whose work "Love Is Embarrassing" was compared include Two Door Cinema Club, Kelly Clarkson, Marina and the Diamonds, Karen O, Bryan Ferry, Kathleen Hanna, Paramore, and Alvvays.

 According to The New York Times Jon Caramanica and the Los Angeles Times Mikael Wood, the title of "Love Is Embarrassing" references the work of Sky Ferreira.
-"Love Is Embarrassing" has self-deprecating lyrics, in which Rodrigo derides a love interest and feels self-conscious about how much she was attracted to him.
+"Love Is Embarrassing" has self-deprecating lyrics, in which Rodrigo derides a former love interest and feels self-conscious about how much she was attracted to him.
 She recounts how she informed her friends that he was "the one" just a month after meeting him, after which he immediately disappointed her.
 Rodrigo reevaluates her feelings and comes to the conclusion that love is "fucking embarrassing", describing him as "some weird second string loser" who is not worth her time.
 She regrets consoling him when his ex-girlfriend began dating a new man and recalls her anger when he found a different girl who was like Rodrigo.
 Despite this experience, Rodrigo admits that she still fantasizes about romantic dramas in her mind and will continue seeking love: "I'm planning out my wedding with some guy I'm never marrying / I'm giving up, I'm giving up, but I keep coming back for more."
 Billboards Jason Lipshutz described "Love Is Embarrassing" as a "diary-ready account of young heartbreak".